chiragSharma2424/chai-backend/Readme.md

- # this is a backend of very complex application
+ #  backend of complex application
+ creating a video streaming application like youtube